dashjoin/djapp-wot/paper.md

 TODO: mapping
 TODO: security

 The user interface for displaying device properties makes use of the platform's display widget.
 It is placed in a container that shows a widget for every device property.
 The widget simply displays the result of the HTTP request to the device WoT API.
-The device href is obtained from the foreach loop variable "value" which in turn is read from the database by looking up all properties of the current thing:
+The device href is obtained from the foreach loop variable "value" which in turn is read from the database by looking up all properties of the current thing.
+Finally, the authorization header is obtained via the mechanism described in the security section:

 ```
-{
+(
-  "display": "$curl('GET', value.href)",
+  $c := $read("wot", "thing", value.thing).credentials;
-  "widget": "display"
+  $curl("GET", value.href, {}, $c ? {"Authorization": $c} : {})
-}
+)
 ```

 <img width="809" alt="image" src="https://github.com/user-attachments/assets/a2471909-b1b0-4f09-be0e-a1a07f777968">